Coalgebraic $K$-theory: Introduction

 \subsection{Acknowledgments:}

 The authors are grateful to David Chan for helpful conversations related to this work.
+The authors also thank the anonymous referee for their helpful comments.
 The first author was supported by NSF grants DMS-2104233 and DMS-2404932.
 This work was also partially supported by a grant from the Simons Foundation.
 The first and second authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Equivariant homotopy theory in context" where work on this paper was undertaken.
-This work was supported by EPSRC grant no EP/R014604/1.
+This work was supported by EPSRC grant no EP/Z000580/1.
 The third author was supported by a Fulbright grant for a research stay at Michigan State University.
 This research was further supported by NSF grant DMS-2135960.